Jerry Reed: 1970s

 After releasing the 1970 crossover hit "Amos Moses", a hybrid of rock, country, funk, and Cajun styles which reached number eight on the U.S. pop chart, Reed teamed with Atkins for the duet LP Me & Jerry, which earned the pair the Grammy Award for Best Country Instrumental Performance.
-During the 1970 television season, he was a regular on The Glen Campbell Goodtime Hour, and in 1971, he released his biggest hit, the chart-topper "When You're Hot, You're Hot", which is a story song with most of the lyrics being spoken rather than sung.
-The song concerns the singer's near success at shooting dice, a police raid, and a judge who is supposedly a fishing buddy of the singer, who nevertheless sends him up the river for gambling.
+During the 1970 television season, he was a regular on The Glen Campbell Goodtime Hour, and in 1971, he released his biggest hit, the chart-topper "When You're Hot, You're Hot", which is a story song with most of the lyrics spoken rather than sung.
+The lyric describes the narrator's near success at shooting dice, a police raid, and a judge who is supposedly a fishing buddy of the singer, who nevertheless sends him up the river for gambling.
 Aside from being a major crossover hit, "When You're Hot, You're Hot" earned Reed the Grammy Award for Best Country Vocal Performance, Male.

-"When You're Hot, You're Hot" was the title track of Reed's first solo album, reaching number 9 Pop and number six on Billboard's Easy Listening chart.
+"When You're Hot, You're Hot" was the title track of Reed's eighth solo album, reaching number 9 Pop and number six on Billboard's Easy Listening chart.
 The singles from the album, "Amos Moses" and "When You're Hot, You're Hot", sold over one million copies, and were awarded gold discs by the RIAA.
 The album features songs such as Reed's version of "Ruby, Don't Take Your Love to Town" and John D. Loudermilk's free-wheeling song "Big Daddy (Alabama Bound)".

 "Reed sustains three identities: redneck crazy, fancy picker, and soap idol.
 He's a great crazy, greater even on 'Amos Moses' and 'Tupelo Mississippi Flash' than on 'When You're Hot, You're Hot.'"